Lawn & Garden

-Besides mowing and fertilizing, additional maintenance practices can take a basic, good-quality lawn up to a much higher level.
-These additional maintenance practices include irrigating, reducing soil compaction, thatch control, topdressing, and pest control.
+Besides mowing and fertilizing, additional maintenance practices can take a basic, good-quality lawn to a higher level.
+These additional maintenance practices include supplemental irrigating, monitoring soil compaction and thatch, topdressing, and regular pest monitoring.

 Turfgrasses, like all plants, require water for growth and survival.
 Due to the variable rainfall patterns and rainfall distribution in Alabama, it is not uncommon to experience seasonal droughts during the year.
-During these drought periods, a homeowner has a couple of options: (1) water the lawn to keep the turfgrass green or (2) do not water the lawn and allow the turfgrass to turn brown and go into a state of dormancy.
-If the lawn happens to be a warm-season turfgrass, such as bahiagrass, bermudagrass, centipedegrass, St. Augustinegrass, or zoysiagrass, choosing not to water the lawn would not result in the death or loss of the lawn.
-These turfgrasses will go dormant under such stress, and when more favorable growing conditions occur, they will recover and prevail.
-However, if the lawn is comprised of a cool-season turfgrass, such as tall fescue, and the decision is not to water, then the end result may be injury or death of the lawn.
-If the tall fescue is well established and has a deep root system, it may be able to go dormant during the stress period without serious injury; however, if the turfgrass has a limited root system, the lawn may be severely injured from the stress.
+In these drought periods, a homeowner can (1) apply supplemental water to the lawn to keep the turfgrass green or (2) not water the lawn and allow the turfgrass to turn brown, going into a state of summer dormancy.
+If the lawn is a warm-season turfgrass, such as bermudagrass, centipedegrass, St. Augustinegrass, or zoysiagrass, choosing not to water the lawn would not result in the death or loss of the lawn.
+These turfgrasses can go dormant under such stress, and when more favorable growing conditions occur, recover, and prevail.
+However, if the lawn has cool-season turfgrass, such as tall fescue, and the decision is not to water, then the result may be significant injury or death of the lawn.
+If the tall fescue is well established and has a deep root system, it may be able to go dormant during the stress period without serious injury.
+Recovery time and potential lawn injury are based on the root depth of the lawn before this dormancy and the turfgrass species.

 Another means of evaluating drought stress on a lawn is the screwdriver test.
-To do this test, push a screwdriver down through the lawn and into the soil.
-If the soil is very dry, it will be difficult to push the screwdriver down into the ground.
-Use this screwdriver test to confirm the results of the other visual indicators above to help determine when a lawn should be watered.
+Push a screwdriver down through the lawn and into the soil to do this test.
+If the soil is very dry, pushing the screwdriver down into the ground will be difficult.
+Use this screwdriver test to confirm the results of the other visual indicators to help you determine when a lawn needs supplemental water.

 If your lawn exhibits the visual symptoms of drought stress, apply about 1⁄2 to 1 inch of water, which will moisten the soil to a depth of 4 to 6 inches, depending on the soil type and degree of soil compaction.
 Scatter a few shallow empty cans, such as from canned chicken or tuna, around the irrigated area to measure the length of time your system takes to apply 1⁄2 to 1 inch of water.
 After watering, use the screwdriver test to determine the depth of water penetration.
-This will prove valuable in the future in determining how much water should be applied the next time it is needed.
+These tips will help determine how much water should be applied the next time it is needed.

 When watering, avoid applying water to the point of runoff.
 Allow the water to soak into the lawn and soil.
-If needed, apply less water and allow it to soak in before continuing with the watering process.
+If needed, apply less water and allow it to soak in before continuing the watering process.
 Once you have watered the lawn, do not water again until you observe similar drought stress symptoms.
 Never water a lawn every day except during the establishment phase or renovation.
 Frequent watering only encourages shallow rooting of the turfgrass plants, making the lawn less drought tolerant.
 The best time of the day to irrigate or water is early in the morning because it minimizes the potential for water loss through evaporation.
-In addition, watering in the morning will not create conditions that promote the occurrence of diseases.
+In addition, watering in the morning prevents the conditions that promote fungal disease occurrence.

 Reducing Soil Compaction

 Very few homeowners understand soil compaction or the hazards it presents.
-Diseases, insects, improper watering, and/or lack of fertilizer are often blamed for a lawn’s decline when the real problem is soil compaction.
+Other culprits—diseases, insects, improper watering, lack of fertilizer—are often blamed for a lawn’s decline when the real problem could be compaction.
 The problem starts when the soil particles in the top few inches are compressed from traffic and overuse, reducing the air space between them and thus impeding the flow of air, nutrients, and water to the turfgrass roots.
 This causes stress to the turfgrass, making the lawn less able to compete with weeds and recover from damage and stress.
 In time, a compacted lawn will require some form of renovation.
-Soil compaction can also contribute to other lawn problems such as thatch accumulation and weed invasion.
+Soil compaction can also contribute to other lawn problems, such as thatch accumulation and weed invasion.

 If you conclude that you have a soil compaction problem with your lawn, the solution is straightforward—you need to initiate soil aeration as part of your lawn maintenance program.
 The most effective type of soil aeration is called core aerification, in which cores of soil are removed mechanically, leaving holes in the lawn.
-This aerification procedure loosens compacted soil and increases the flow of water into the soil.
+This aerification procedure loosens compacted soil and increases water flow into the soil.
 Other benefits include enhancing the oxygen levels in the soil and stimulating new turfgrass growth.
-Soil aeration is generally used to correct a soil compaction problem rather than as a routine maintenance practice.
-However, if the desired quality for the lawn is quite high, you should consider implementing soil aeration as a routine maintenance practice every year.

-Thatch is defined as a layer of living and dead turfgrass plant parts that is located between the soil surface and the green vegetation of the turfgrass.
-Thatch consists of a loosely interwoven collection of this living and dead plant matter that can impart a sponginess to the lawn.
-Thatch originates from old turfgrass plant stems, stolons (aboveground stems), rhizomes (underground stems), and roots that are shed by the plant during its growth and development of new plant parts.
+Thatch is defined as a layer of living and dead turfgrass plant parts located between the soil surface and the green vegetation of the turfgrass.
+Thatch consists of a loosely interwoven collection of this living and dead plant matter that can impart a sponginess when walking.
+Thatch originates from old turfgrass plant stems, stolons (aboveground stems), rhizomes (underground stems), and roots that the plant sheds during its growth and development of new plant parts.
 This sloughed off plant matter collects at the soil surface and gradually decomposes.
-When this plant matter accumulates faster than it decomposes, a thatch layer develops.
+A thatch layer develops when this plant matter accumulates faster than it decomposes.

 Thatch is not always present with all turfgrasses or lawns.
-Certain turfgrass species have a greater propensity to produce thatch than other turfgrasses do.
-Turfgrass species that are vigorous in terms of their growth rate, such as bermudagrasses, have a greater tendency to produce thatch than slower-growing turfgrasses do.
-However, slower growing turfgrass species such as zoysiagrass may also produce thatch because their plant tissues do not decompose quickly.
+Certain turfgrass species have a greater propensity to produce thatch than other turfgrasses.
+Turfgrass species that are vigorous in growth rate, such as bermudagrasses, have a greater tendency to produce thatch than slower-growing turfgrasses.
+However, slower-growing turfgrass species, such as zoysiagrass, may also produce thatch because their plant tissues do not decompose quickly.

 Thatch can be physically removed using a hand rake or various types of mechanical equipment.
 The two most common types of mechanical equipment used are core aerifiers and vertical mowers.
 These mechanical operations are sometimes referred to as dethatching.
-All of these mechanical dethatching treatments work by physically removing as much of the thatch layer as possible.
-After the thatch debris has been removed, it should be collected and removed from the lawn.
-Then, apply a light topdressing of either sand and/or soil to the lawn.
-This will further aid in the decomposition of the thatch layer
+These mechanical dethatching treatments work by physically removing as much of the thatch layer as possible.
+After the thatch debris has been removed, collect and remove it from the lawn.
+Apply a light topdressing of either sand or soil (or both) to the lawn.
+This will further aid in the decomposition of the thatch layer.

-As with soil aerification, the best time of the year to dethatch a lawn is when the turfgrass is actively growing.
-This will allow the turfgrass to recover as quickly as possible from this physical stress.
+As with soil aerification, the best time of year to dethatch a lawn is when the turfgrass is actively growing.
+This will allow the turfgrass to recover quickly from this physical stress.

-Topdressing is a turfgrass maintenance practice that is used to help decompose thatch, to reduce surface compaction, to improve the soil, and to smooth the lawn surface.
-Topdressing involves spreading a thin layer of topsoil or other soil mix (sand) on the soil surface.
-The topdressing material should be of similar composition and texture as the underlying or native soil.
+Topdressing is a turfgrass maintenance practice used to help decompose thatch, reduce surface compaction, improve the soil, and smooth the lawn surface.
+Topdressing involves spreading a thin layer of topsoil or other soil mixture (sand) on the soil surface.
+The topdressing material should be of similar composition and texture as the underlying native soil.
 Topdressing rates may range from 1⁄2 to 2 cubic yards per 1,000 square feet of lawn.
-These amounts will produce a layer from 1/8 to 5/8 inch in depth.
+These amounts will produce a layer from 1⁄8 to 5⁄8 inch in depth.
 After applying the topdressing, work it into the lawn by brushing, dragging, or raking it.

-Diseases, insects, and weeds are the main pests of home lawns.
-Chemical controls of most of these pests are not necessary when recommended maintenance has been applied, but chemical control products are available at many retail outlets.
-If you follow the proper mowing, fertilization, watering, soil compaction, and thatch control procedures outlined here, you will have a healthy, vigorous turfgrass capable of withstanding most pest problems.
-Of course, there are always exceptions, and your county Extension office can help you identify and control any pests that do occur.
+Diseases, insects, and weeds are the primary pests of home lawns.
+Chemical controls for most of these pests are not necessary when recommended maintenance has been applied, but chemical control products are available at many retail outlets.
+If you follow the proper mowing, fertilization, watering, soil compaction, and recommendations outlined here, you will have a healthy, vigorous turfgrass capable of withstanding most pest problems.